bernhardAxonIvy/doc/source/designer-guide/how-to/miscellaneous.rst

    cluster.

 System Events
 -------------

-Axon Ivy offers the concept of system events, which can be understood as messages that are broadcasted across the Axon Ivy installation.
-While Axon Ivy itself (e.g. the workflow subsystem) generates events that interested participants may subscribe to (e.g. to be informed when a case is created or finished), it is also possible for implementors to define their own events and to broadcast them to any component that might be interested.
-Since this mechanism is session- and workflow independent, it can also be used to implement *inter-session communication* (within the same Application).
+Axon Ivy offers the concept of system events.
+These are messages broadcasted across the Axon Ivy installation.
+While Axon Ivy itself (e.g. the workflow subsystem) generates events that interested participants may subscribe to (e.g. to be informed when a case is created or finished), it is also possible for implementors to define their own events and broadcast them to any component that is interested.
+Since this mechanism is session- and workflow independent, you can use it to implement *inter-session communication* (within the same Application).

 Concept and general usage